Carlos Finlay: Personal life

+In October 1865 he married Adela Shine, a native of the Island of Trinidad.
+They had three sons, Charles, George and Frank Finlay.

 Finlay died from a stroke, caused by severe brain seizures, at his house in Havana on August 20, 1915.

 Legacy

 In 1928, President Gerardo Machado established the National Order of Merit Carlos J. Finlay, rewarding contributions to healthcare and medicine.
 It is the highest scientific decoration awarded by the Cuban Council of State.
 The order was discontinued between 1959 and 1981.